apache/logging-log4cxx/src/site/markdown/library-design.md

  limitations under the License.
 -->

-With version x.y of Log4cxx, the library is designed to be ABI stable, such that any internal changes to classes will not cause client code to break.
+With version 1.0.0 of Log4cxx, the library is designed to be ABI stable, such that any internal changes to classes will not cause client code to break.
 In order to do this, there are a few patterns that are used in order to make sure that it stays stable.